 Transport ticket options

-All bus operators offer a range of daily tickets and most can offer types of season tickets at a discounted rate and we have included some information in the Post 16 Transport Policy Statement 2020/21.
+All bus operators offer a range of daily tickets and most can offer types of season tickets at a discounted rate and we have included some information in the Post 16 Travel Policy 2021/22 Academic year

 We strongly advise you to check your options with the various bus operators to ensure you are aware of the most appropriate ticket for your individual needs.
 Please be aware that Somerset County Council has no control or responsibility over the amount commercial operators charge for their own tickets.
 They also have the right to vary their ticket prices as and when they feel it is commercially necessary.